sahilsingh12221802/Apple-Vision-Pro-Clone/README.md

 **GSAP (GreenSock Animation Platform):** A powerful library for creating high-performance animations.

 **Locomotive Scroll:** A smooth scrolling library for creating visually appealing and interactive scrolling experiences.
-## Contributing
-If you'd like to contribute to the 🍏 Apple Vision Pro Clone 🚀 project, feel free to open an issue or submit a pull request.
-Your feedback and contributions are highly appreciated.